|

 Yosemite National Park – California

 Another of the best US national parks is Yosemite, located in Central California.
 Yosemite Valley is known worldwide for its awe-inspiring granite cliffs, cascading waterfalls.
-You can’t beat the amazing hiking trails within the Sierra Nevada Mountains.
+Its amazing hiking trails within the Sierra Nevada Mountains are hard to beat.

 Vernal Waterfall in Yosemite National Park